richard-brenkus/ShiftScheduler/README.md

 It took me about 6 weeks to design, write, debug and test the Shift Scheduler app.

-The runnable file ShiftScheduler.jar that I've uploaded works with JRE 11.0.2 available here: https://www.oracle.com/java/technologies/javase/jdk11-archive-downloads.html
+The runnable file ShiftScheduler Beta.jar that I've uploaded works with JRE 11.0.2 available here: https://www.oracle.com/java/technologies/javase/jdk11-archive-downloads.html

 The class Supercalendar (Supercalendar.java) is arguably the most complex class in this program.